Colony stimulating factor 1 receptor: Protein

 CSF1R, the protein encoded by the CSF1R gene is a tyrosine kinase transmembrane receptor and member of the CSF1/PDGF receptor family of tyrosine-protein kinases.
-CSF1R has 972 amino acids, is predicted to have a molecular weight of 107.984 kiloDaltons, and is composed of an extracellular and a cytoplasmic domain.
+CSF1R has 972 amino acids, is predicted to have a molecular weight of 107.984 kilodaltons, and is composed of an extracellular and a cytoplasmic domain.
 The extracellular domain has 3 N-terminal immunoglobulin (Ig) domains (D1-D3) which bind ligand, 2 Ig domains (D4-D5) which stabilize the ligand, a linker region, and a single-pass transmembrane helix.
 The cytoplasmic domain has a juxtamembrane domain and tyrosine kinase domain that is interrupted by a kinase insert domain.
 At rest, the juxtamembrane domain of CSF1R enters an autoinhibitory position to prevent signaling of the CSF1R cytosolic domain.
 Upon binding of ligand to extracellular Ig domains, CSF1R dimerizes noncovalently and autophosphorylates several tyrosine residues.
 This first wave of CSF1R tyrosine phosphorylation creates phosphotyrosine-binding domains to which effector proteins can bind and initiate various cellular responses.
 Many proteins become tyrosine phosphorylated in response to CSF1R signaling (Table 1) including p85, Cbl, and Gab3 which are important for survival, differentiation, chemotaxis, and actin cytoskeleton of myeloid cells.
 The first wave of tyrosine phosphorylation also leads to the covalent dimerization of CSF1R via disulfide bonds.
 Covalent CSF1R dimerization is important for a series of modifications to CSF1R itself including a second wave of tyrosine phosphorylation, serine phosphorylation, ubiquitination, and eventually endocytosis which terminates signaling by trafficking the ligand-CSF1R complex to the lysosome for degradation.
 Colony stimulating factor 1 (CSF-1) and interleukin-34 (IL-34) are both CSF1R ligands.
 Both ligands regulate myeloid cell survival, proliferation, and differentiation, but CSF-1 and IL-34 differ in their structure, distribution in the body, and the specific cellular signaling cascades triggered upon binding to CSF1R.

 Function

 Osteoclasts

-Osteoclast are multi-nucleated cells that that absorb and remove bone which is critical for growth of new bones and maintenance of bone strength.
+Osteoclast are multi-nucleated cells that absorb and remove bone which is critical for growth of new bones and maintenance of bone strength.
 Osteoclasts are critical for the bone remodeling cycle which is achieved by the building of bone by osteoblasts, reabsorption by osteoclasts, and remodeling by osteoblasts.
 Osteoclasts precursor cells and mature osteoclast require stimulation of CSF1R for survival.
 Blockage of CSF1R signaling prevents osteoclast precursor cells from proliferating, maturing, and fusing into multi-nucleated cells.
 Stimulation of CSF1R promotes osteoclastogenesis (differentiation of monocytes into osteoclasts).
-CSF1R signaling in osteoclasts precursors promotes survival by upregulation of the Bcl-X(L) protein, an inhibitor of pro-apototic caspase-9.
+CSF1R signaling in osteoclasts precursors promotes survival by upregulation of the Bcl-X(L) protein, an inhibitor of pro-apoptotic caspase-9.
 CSF1R signaling in mature osteoclasts promotes survival by stimulating mTOR/S6 kinase and the Na/HCO3 co-transporter, NBCn1.
 CSF1R signaling also directly regulates osteoclast function.
 Osteoclasts migrate along the bone surface, then adhere to the bone to degrade and reabsorb the bone matrix.
 CSF1R signaling positively regulates this behavior, increasing osteoclast chemotaxis and bone reabsorption.